nealcaren/fightordie/_build/html/_sources/Volumes/14/05/massacre_of_east_st_louis_copy.md

 Testimony of Frank Smith, resident of East St. Louis for about twenty-five years and employed for the last fifteen years at the Acme Cement Company:

-> His house was set afire by the: mob, and they waited outside to shoot him. when he should emerge from the house.
+> His house was set afire by the: mob, and they waited outside to shoot him when he should emerge from the house.
 He waited till the last possible moment and was frightfully burned.
 > &nbsp;
 > Family consists of a sister and brother who lived at 2136 Gayety, East St. Louis.
 Lost everything and will probably have to stay in hospital for six or seven weeks longer.